-Traffic Ops uses a MySQL or PostgreSQL database to store the configuration information, and the Mojolicious framework to generate the user interface and APIs.
-Not all configuration data is in this database however; for sensitive data, like SSL private keys or token based authentication shared secrets, a separate key-value store is used, allowing the operator to harden the server that runs this key-value store better from a security perspective (i.e only allow Traffic Ops access it with a cert).
+Traffic Ops uses a PostgreSQL database to store the configuration information, and the Mojolicious framework and Go to generate APIs used by the Traffic Portal.
+Not all configuration data is in this database however; for sensitive data like SSL private keys or token based authentication shared secrets, a separate key-value store is used, allowing the operator to harden the server that runs this key-value store better from a security perspective (i.e only allow Traffic Ops access it with a cert).
 The Traffic Ops server, by design, needs to be accessible from all the other servers in the Traffic Control CDN.

 Traffic Ops generates all the application specific configuration files for the caches and other servers.
 The caches and other servers check in with Traffic Ops at a regular interval (default 15 minutes) to see if updated configuration files require application.

 Traffic Ops also runs a collection of periodic checks to determine the operational readiness of the caches.
 These periodic checks are customizable by the Traffic Ops admin using extensions.